sara-nl/researchdrivedocs/source/Pages/General/rclone.rst

 Use also the flag ```--use-cookies``` to return always on the same Research Drive backend, to prevent file lock between backends.

-with which you always end up with the same backend.

 .. code-block:: console

     rclone copy --use-cookies --timeout 50m ~/my_5gb_file.bin RD:my/destination/folder